Trivaxy/trivaxy.github.io/src/posts/nutcracker-pt1.md

 }
 ```

+## A whole CS field for PRNGs?
+Ha!

 Simple, right?
 We initialize our PRNG with a seed, which can be any number, and every time we want a random number, we simply call `next()`, which fiddles with the state and returns it.
 That's all we have to do.
 Our choice of numbers here is arbitrary, but that modulo means the numbers we return will range from 0 to 4 inclusive.

 Now let's run our awesome PRNG and examine its output: